 English Language Requirements:

 For applicants whose first language is not English, IELTS is the preferred test of language.
-You need an overall IELTS score of 7.0, with at least 6.5 in writing and 6.0 in all components.
+You need an overall IELTS score of 7.0, with at least 6.5 in writing and 6.0 in each other components.
 Further information can be found here.

 English Language Support